gerardd33/DesCards/README.md

-# DesCards – Flashcard generator
+# DesCards – flashcard generator

-Microservice application for fast and easy-to-use automatic generation of flashcards to learn important facts more efficiently.
-Supports creating flashcards automatically/manually, maintaining own flashcard libraries, SRS reviewing and exporting to third-party apps like Anki.
+Microservice application for fast and easy automatic generation of flashcards to optimise learning of important facts.
+Supports creating flashcards automatically and manually, maintaining own flashcard libraries, SRS reviewing and exporting to third-party applications like Anki.
 Deployed in a Kubernetes cluster on Google Cloud.

 More information about the functionality, architecture and flow of the application is available in DesCards.pdf.

 ## Technologies

 - Java, Spring Boot
 - Python, Flask
 - Vue.js, Vuetify, JavaScript
 - RabbitMQ, Docker, Kubernetes, Google Cloud Platform (GKE)
 - PostgreSQL, Selenium
-- Hibernate, Maven, Lombok, JUnit, Mockito.
+- Hibernate, Maven, Lombok, JUnit, Mockito

 ## Running locally